Ethiopian cuisine: Traditional ingredients

 Mitmita (ሚጥሚጣ, [mitʼmitʼa]) is a powdered seasoning mix used in Ethiopian cuisine.
-It is orange-red in color and contains ground birdseye chili peppers (piri piri), cardamom seed, cloves and salt.
-It occasionally has other spices including cinnamon, cumin and ginger.
+It is orange-red in color and contains ground birdseye chili peppers (piri-piri), cardamom seed, cloves and salt.
+It occasionally contains other spices including cinnamon, cumin and ginger.

 In their adherence to strict fasting, Ethiopian cooks have developed a rich array of cooking oil sources—besides sesame and safflower—for use as a substitute for animal fats which are forbidden during fasting periods.
 Ethiopian cuisine also uses nug (also spelled noog, also known as "niger seed").